Which place is cheaper, Berkeley or Charleston?

 The spring brings many poeple to Charleston as well as Berkeley.
 Many visitors come to Charleston in the spring for the beaches and the natural beauty.

 Charleston is a little warmer than Berkeley in the spring.
-The temperature in Charleston is usually 64°F (18°C) in April, and Berkeley stays around 58°F (14°C).
+The daily temperature in Charleston averages around 64°F (18°C) in April, and Berkeley fluctuates around 58°F (14°C).

 Charleston usually gets more rain in April than Berkeley.
 Charleston gets 2.7 inches (69 mm) of rain, while Berkeley receives 1.2 inches (31 mm) of rain this time of the year.